Gladstones Malibu

-Gladstones Malibu is an American seafood restaurant located on The Pacific Coast Highway (California) in Pacific Palisades, California.
-The original restaurant was opened in 1972.
+Gladstones Malibu is an American seafood restaurant located on the Pacific Coast Highway in the Pacific Palisades neighborhood of Los Angeles.

 History

 The original Gladstones was opened by Robert J. Morris on the site of the former Ted's Grill in Santa Monica Canyon in 1972 and then moved to its home on the beach at 17300 Pacific Coast Highway in 1981.
 Morris sold the restaurant in 1984 to W.R.
-Grace but repurchased it in 1990.
-Richard Riordan, former Mayor of Los Angeles, has owned Gladstones since the mid-1990s.
+Grace Co. but repurchased it in 1990.
+Richard Riordan, the former Mayor of Los Angeles, owned Gladstones since the mid-1990s.
 In 2008, Gladstones was the 37th highest grossing independent restaurant in the country.
 In 2009, the private company SBE assumed day-to-day operations as part of a management contract with Riordan which expired in 2014.
 Gladstone's re-assumed management of day-to-day operations thereafter.

 The beachfront restaurant has undergone several name changes.
 When Robert J. Morris opened the restaurant at the site of Ted's Grill, he named it Gladstone's 4 Fish.
-The restaurant is frequently cited as Gladstone's.
-It is now called simply Gladstones.
+The restaurant is frequently cited as Gladstone's or simply Gladstones.